minthemiddle/martinbetzeu/source/_posts/pandoc-invoices.md

 section: content
 title: Generate PDF invoices from Markdown using Pandoc
 date: 2017-01-09
-updated: 2019-01-05
+update: 2019-01-05
 description: Generate PDF invoices from Markdown using Pandoc
-# cover_image: /assets/img/post-cover-image-2.png
+priority: 40
 featured: true
 categories: [tech, terminal]
 ---

-## TL;DR

-You can use [Pandoc](http://pandoc.org/) with [WKHTMLTOPDF](http://wkhtmltopdf.org/) to generate nice-looking PDF invoices from Markdown files.
+**TL;DR:** You can use *Pandoc* with *wkthmltopdf* to generate nice-looking PDF invoices from Markdown files.

 ## The context

 I love simplicity, structure and I like good design.
 When it comes to invoices or other formal documents that you need to generate as a freelancer (such as status reports or fact sheets), these things do not get together easily:

 ## The commercial or complicated way
 Of course, you can fire up *InDesign* or *Apple Pages* and fine-tune your documents, but this comes at a price: you have to create every new document individually as templating and mail-merging is very basic in both programs.
 Also, you are stuck with proprietary file formats that you might not be able to open in the future (and your tax office may not be happy about that).
 On the other side, you have *LaTeX* which can output fantastic documents from marked up text but has a steep learning curve and also quite some weight (~ 1GB extra).
 Also, if you want to use system or OTF fonts, you quickly run into problems.
-Both programs also struggle with the generation of web-ready formats, most notably HTML5.
+Both *InDesign* and *Pages* also struggle with the generation of HTML5.

 ## The (rather) easy way
-*[Pandoc](pandoc.org)* to the rescue.
+*Pandoc* to the rescue.
 Pandoc is a handy command-line tool that converts text files between different formats.
 I use it to convert markdown files with YAML metadata blocks to PDF and HTML5 files.
-And I can style these documents via CSS3 so I can use all fonts simple.
-To use Avenir Next, which I installed on my machine, I just need 'font-family: 'Avenir Neue'' in my CSS.
+And I can style these documents via CSS3 so I can use all local fonts.
+To use Avenir Next, which I installed on my machine, I just need `font-family: 'Avenir Neue'` in my CSS.

 So how would I create a nice looking invoice?

 Here is the template markdown for a fixed-budget project that I did:

 ```
-\--- # escaped intentionally
+---
 papersize: a4
 margin-left: 20mm
 margin-right: 25mm
 margin-top: 10mm
 margin-bottom: 20mm
-\... # escaped
+...

 ![](img/logo.png){ width=13.587mm height=13.559mm}